What's New

 API Enhancements

-Lyntia has been integrated as an External API supplier within The Connected World.
-The Lyntia API provides coverage for the following ConnectBase products:
+The Qoolize API provides coverage for the following products:

 Issues resolved in this release